-The air smells festive and the sweet aromas of the mithai (Indian desserts) and the savory pakwans saturate the atmosphere.
+The air smells festive, and the sweet aromas of the mithai (Indian desserts) and the savory pakwans (snacks) saturate the atmosphere.
 This is the time to celebrate the Diwali festival, the biggest Hindu festival of the East.
-During this time each year I reminisce the colorful celebrations in India and relive the moments through the pictures and videos shared by my friends and family.
-With these pictures, I take you to the wonderful journey of Diwali celebrations.
+During this time each year, I reminisce the colorful celebrations in India and relive the moments through the pictures and videos shared by my friends and family.
+With these pictures, I take you on a wonderful journey of Diwali celebrations.

-Deepali or Deepawali, comes from Sanskrit word which means row of lights.
-It is the biggest Hindu festival and falls between mid Oct to November on the darkest no moon night.
-Diwali though observed for a day, it really is an attitude of life; An attitude to be gracious, create friendships, discarding the bitterness of hearts.
+Deepali comes from Sanskrit word-Deepawali, which means a row of lights.
+It is the biggest Hindu festival and falls between mid-Oct to November on the darkest no moon night.
+Diwali though observed for a day, it really is an attitude of life; to be gracious, create friendships, and to discard the bitterness of hearts.

 Mithai (sweets) are made or brought from the market in bulk and exchanged with friends and family.
-These sweet exchanges remind us to forget the past acrimony and cultivate friendships.
+These sweet exchanges remind us to forget hatred and cultivate friendships.

-Houses and the market buildings are lit by Diyas and lights, which propagate festive fervor.
+Houses and the market buildings are lit by Diyas and lights-

-The family dresses up in their best of traditional clothes to offer prayers to the Goddess.
+The families dress up in their best of traditional clothes to offer prayers to the Goddess.

 This festive season can get overwhelming and exhausting, like any other, nevertheless I look forward to it every year to share the joys with people around me.

-Wishing you all my readers a beautiful Diwali, a festival of lights!
-May your lives illuminate with good health, friends and prosperity!
+Wishing all my readers a bright and happy Diwali!
+May your life illuminate with good health, friends, and prosperity!

 Photo Credits:Vikram Seth, Rajni Seth,Vineeta Grover, Tulika Prasad